viboverse/functional-programming-jamk/materials/16-supervisor.md

 Once the supervisor starts, it will traverse the list of children and it will invoke the child_spec/1 function on each module.

 The child_spec/1 function returns the child specification which describes how to start the process, if the process is a worker or a supervisor, if the process is temporary, transient or permanent and so on.
-The child_spec/1 function is automatically defined when we use Agent, use GenServer, use Supervisor, etc. Let's give it a try in the terminal with iex -S mix:
+The child_spec/1 function is automatically defined when we use Agent, use GenServer, use Supervisor, etc. Let's give it a try in the terminal with **iex -S mix**:

     iex(1)> ValueStorage.Registry.child_spec([])
     %{id: ValueStorage.Registry, start: {ValueStorage.Registry, :start_link, [[]]}}